PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/Excel - Exploring, Cleaning, and Analyzing Data.md

   -  10.2016 through 09.2017 - All 12 are General
 - Cumulated:
   -  10.2016 through 09.2017 - All 12 are General

-Next, I want to make the datatypes match the data I'm working with instead of most being General.
-I made the following changes so that when I upload this into a data visualization tool later, the datatypes won't be an issue to work around in the viz tool.
-I also renamed the columns so that they have more consistent format

-sales_figures column changes:
-- Month.Year - Text
-- Time Index - Number
-- Country - Text
-- Store ID - Number
-- City - Text
-- Dept. ID - Number
-- Dept. Name - Text
-- Hours Own - Number, changed from 3 decimal places to 2
-- Hours Lease - Number, added 2 decimal places
-- Sales Units - Number
-- Turnover - Number
-- Customer - General
-- Area (m2) - Number, kept 2 decimal places
-- Opening Hours - Text

-opening_schemes column changes:
-- Store ID - Number
-- Store Name - Text
-- Region - Text
-- Scheme - Text
-- Month-by-month:
-  -  10.2016 through 09.2017 - All Number
-- Cumulated:
-  -  10.2016 through 09.2017 - All Number

 ---

 Now I want to start to clean up the columns and eliminate any duplicates or irrelevant cells, rows, and/or columns.

-In the opening_schemes sheet, I need to correct the Store Name column by removing the ID on the left side of the column since id already has it’s own column.
+In the opening_schemes sheet, I need to correct the Store_name column by removing the id on the left side of the column since id already has its own column.

 <img width="281" alt="opening_schemes - Store_name with ID" src="https://github.com/PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/assets/147224800/007a8239-4754-4fda-b9ec-68577c36b87c">